shubham-sharma25/Namaste-react/Episode1.md

 A: Earlier React element was created using actual API provided by react and react dom like react.createElement and reactDom.createRoot and render function which was a painful & complicated process and will result in thousands lines of code just for small functionality.
 Solution: JSX

-Q12: How to import JS o& css in html file ?
+Q12: How to import JS & css in html file ?
 A:  <script src='path'><script>
     <link rel="stylesheet" href="index.css"/>